 - Expensive malpractice requirements (e.g. high-risk patient populations)

-- Federal and State funding for disproportionate share reimbursement not being shared with the Physicians
+- Federal and State funding for disproportionate share reimbursement is not shared appropriately.

 Our Approach in Working with Hospital Administrators

 We endeavor to achieve a win-win philosophy when working with Hospital Administrators.
 Hospital administrators are complex problem solvers.
 Managing a hospital or healthcare system is not easy!
-Individual physicians and physician groups' interests can be neglected or overlooked altogether.
 Reimbursement (or the lack thereof) is becoming more challenging and confusing every day, and hospital administrators must make decisions based on incentives that keep the hospital running, not necessarily based on whether a particular physician group contract is able to operate in a fiscally sustainable way.

 If a department (or contracted service) is bringing in sufficient revenue or serving an organizational mission, often the hospital administrator assumes that there is a fair exchange for both the physician(s) and the hospital.
 However, more often than not, this is not accurate.
 ‘No margin, no mission' applies to both the hospital and its physicians.

 Engaging the hospital in a mutually beneficial collaboration yields results in which both parties emerge better off and yet not at the other's expense.
 Hospitals need each specialty to be able to provide care across the continuum of specialists.
-If one specialty or group can't sustain themselves, this jeopardizes care at that hospital and sometimes in the community or larger areas resulting in patients traveling long distances to receive specialty care.
+If one specialty or group can't sustain themselves, this jeopardizes care at that hospital and sometimes in the community at large resulting in patients traveling long distances to receive specialty care.

 Managed Care Pitfalls

 A common issue we see with hospital-based physician groups is that hospitals often require them to accept all managed care contracts that the hospital itself accepts.
-While a contract may make sense for the hospital (e.g. the money they “lose” on services like inpatient care is made up on diagnostic testing), it may put a huge burden on the physician's practice.
-Many of our physicians/physician groups have never negotiated a managed care agreement, let alone have an in-depth understanding of the contracting rates and changes in reimbursement that have become more prevalent with all the ACO changes and health care reform.
+While a contract may make sense for the hospital (e.g. the money they “lose” on certain services can be made up on other services, for example, diagnostic testing), it may put a huge burden on the physician's practice.
+Many of our physicians/physician groups have never negotiated a managed care agreement, let alone have an in-depth understanding of all the contracting rates and changes in reimbursement that have become more prevalent with all the ACO changes and health care reform.

 Cookie-Cutter Hospital Contracts

 For large groups, sometimes this can mean involving the corporate office, especially for large increases in subsidies and stipends.
-For example, a local hospital CEO might need the health system CEO or designee to agree to fund an Anesthesiology Stipend that puts the group above the 50%-75%ile.
-The local CEO might have a lower authority.
+For example, a local hospital CEO might need the health system CEO or designee to agree to fund, for example, an Anesthesiology Stipend that puts the anesthesia group back into a range from the 50%-75%ile.
 Sometimes, contact changes require the Corporate Legal team to approve any modifications.

 Another example, in areas of the country where malpractice liability is higher (due to either a lack of tort reform or other issues) or hard to get, you see those specialties becoming rare.
 This means more patients are leaving that geographical area for that type of specialty care.
-That means the hospital misses out on surgical care in that specialty and other “down-stream” ancillary revenue.
-In these situations, hospitals can subsidize some of all of the malpractice cost or provide this coverage themselves (sometimes they are able to get better rates and sometimes they use self-insured products or off shore captives to limit exposure).
+Then the hospital misses out other “down-stream” ancillary revenue.
+In these situations, hospitals can subsidize some of all of the malpractice cost or provide this coverage themselves (sometimes they are able to get better rates and sometimes they use self-insured products or offshore captives to limit exposure).

-Hospitals and physicians come out ahead when both are highly effective and efficient working together in collaboration.
-Often, we are able to restructure agreements to achieve the goals of both parties, sometimes with work arounds so that we're able to provide a win-win for both parties.
+Hospitals and physicians come out ahead when both are highly effective and efficiently working together in collaboration.
+Often, we are able to restructure agreements to achieve the goals of both parties for a win-win outcome for both parties.

 Payor Mix Concerns

-It is important for physicians/physician groups to understand challenging payor mix ratios before signing a hospital contract.
-In areas of the country where there are access to care issues, physicians often end up seeing a higher ratio of patients that are emergent or who need stabilization because these patients lack insurance and it's a requirement of EMTALA (i.e. ER Physicians, OB/GYNs, and other specialties).
+It is important for physicians and physician groups to understand challenging payor mix ratios before signing a hospital contract.
+In areas of the country where there are access to care issues, physicians often end up seeing a higher ratio of patients that are emergent or who need stabilization because these patients' lack insurance and it's a requirement of EMTALA (i.e. ER Physicians, OB/GYNs, and other specialties).

-Sometimes it's common for a payor mix stipend or various types of subsidies that make up the difference between uninsured rates or under-reimbursement rates.
-Additionally, if a Specialist sees an adversely large number of uninsured patients, there should be a stop-gap agreement that reimburses that provider or group with market rates applicable to that geography and specialty.
+Sometimes a payor mix stipend or various types of subsidies can be used to make up the difference between uninsured rates or under-reimbursement rates.
+Additionally, if a specialty physician sees an adversely large number of uninsured patients, there should be a stop-gap agreement that reimburses that provider or group consistent with market rates applicable to that geography and specialty.